 Two creeks converge.
 Appalachian Mountain streams are beautiful sights to behold.

 We travel along Bear Creek Trail.
 Our total distance today on foot is 6.5 miles.
 Ryan’s pack is loaded up to 65 pounds and Rebecca’s weighs 47 pounds.
 We are not proud of having so much weight, but rather, disappointed.
-As much as we desire to go lightly, we still have to deal with the reality of carrying our 2-year-old Skyla (now over 30 pounds) and all her gear–plus camera gear.
+As much as we desire to go lightly, we still have to deal with the reality of carrying our 2-year-old Skyla (now over 30 pounds) and all her gear-plus camera gear.
 Ryan carries all camping and camera gear while Rebecca totes Skyla and as little else as possible.
+Because of long distance, we decided it would be best to bring our own custom bottled water to have enough water.
 We cringe at the thought that Skyla is only getting heavier.
-We must teach her to walk significant distances on her own–and soon–to give our bodies a break on upcoming Project Remote expeditions.
+We must teach her to walk significant distances on her own-and soon-to give our bodies a break on upcoming Project Remote expeditions.

 We spot a recently deceased hairy-tailed mole (Parascalops breweri) on Bear Creek Trail within 1/2 mile of camp #75.
 Moles are some of the most interesting and least seen mammals, although their raised burrow systems are frequently seen along exposed ground.
 They spend almost all of their lives underground digging tirelessly in search of food, which includes insects and earthworms.
 They maintain vast systems of underground burrows and will sometimes share burrow systems.
 P. breweri ranges from southern Canada southward to western North Carolina and eastern Tennessee.
 This is a new mammal species for our life lists…and a hard one to get.